Jane Lessingham: Personal life

 An anonymous article from 27 August 1771 in The General Evening Post confirmed that Lessingham had left Harris.
 The letter read:

-‘Mrs L__m – who, to the unspeakable distress of Mr. H___, has eloped to some corner of the earth, with a new paramour, utterly unknow[n] to the afflicted Menelaus.
-This Helen of an actress very young married to Capt.
-S___, of the navy – she left him for Delaval; Delaval for Boscawen; Boscawen for Pembroke; Pembroke for Colbourne; Colbourne for Mason; and Mason for H___; and alas!
-H___ for whom neither he nor I know.
-By all these she has had sweet children – Is it not a pity, that so fruitful a mother has not a consideration from Government, who has made so much food for gunpowder!
-Mr H___, poor gentleman, is all in the fuds upon this melancholy elopement.’

 In 1775, Lessingham began a relationship with Sir William Addington.
 In that same year, he granted her land in Gibbet Hill, Hampstead, where she employed a builder to construct a house.
 Another builder, Henry White, protested that Lessingham wasn't entitled to the grant by filling in the excavations which had begun.
 In 1776, Lessingham built Heath Lodge in the centre of Hampstead Heath; an Italian villa-style property designed by James Wyatt.
 It was described as ‘a small, but elegant villa, situate[d] on the most elevated part of the north side of Hampstead Heath, with about two acres of land laid out with distinguished taste in pleasure grounds, shrubberies and kitchen garden’ in 1783 by the estate agent selling the property after her death.
 Upon her death, the property was left to Harris, however he did not attempt to claim the property until a year later.
 Instead, it was bought by public auction on 7 June 1783 by William Byron, 5th Baron Byron for £560.

 Taylor remarked that this property was built for Lessingham by Harris before she began her relationship with Addington.
 He also noted that Lessingham later left Addington for a ‘teapot’ actor (named as such for frequently holding his hand on his hip).
 This is concurred by Warren Oakley in his book Thomas Jupiter Harris: Spinning Dark Intrigue at Covent Garden Theatre, 1767-1820.